 Box jellyfish are responsible for deaths and injuries in Thailand, Malaysia, Philippines, Indonesia and throughout South-East Asia.
-In Thailand, awareness and safety are improving though proper precautions still need to be taken here and in less prepared nearby countries.
-All you need to know about safety, stings and the world's most venomous animal is right here.
-From 2019 posts will be reduced but check for updates and email if you have questions.
+In Thailand, safety is improving but precautions still need to be taken here and in less prepared nearby countries.
+Since 2009, this blog has provided accurate information about safety, stings and the world's most venomous animal.
+From 2020 posts will be reduced but check for updates and email if you have questions.
 Dedicated to Moa Bergman (02/03/97-03/04/08).

 Thai Tourism Issues A Warning